History of

 to Global Recognition

-At the time, the French were building a railway in southern Laos to bypass the formidable Khone Phapheng Falls, and from the banks of the Mekong River, they could see the Bolaven Plateau rising above the plains.
-This ancient volcanic region, with its fertile soil, cooler temperatures, and higher altitudes of 800–1,350m, promised ideal conditions for agriculture.
+At the time, the French were building a railway in southern Laos to bypass the formidable Khone Phapheng Falls.
+From the banks of the Mekong River, they could see the Bolaven Plateau rising above the plains.
+This ancient volcanic region, with its fertile soil, cooler temperatures, and higher altitudes of 800–1,350 m, promised ideal conditions for agriculture.

 Conflict and Challenges

-Laos’s coffee-growing regions reflects a turbulent past.
+Laos’ coffee-growing regions reflect a turbulent past.
 During World War II, many French settlers abandoned their plantations.
-Then, in 1949, the Great Frost devastated coffee crops, with an outbreak of coffee leaf rust caused further losses.
+Then, in 1949, the Great Frost devastated coffee crops and an outbreak of coffee leaf rust caused further losses.
 Farmers responded by introducing Robusta.

-The coffee industry in the northern and southern regions nearly ceased.
-The local population were profoundly affected with many communities displaced and forced to rebuild their lives elsewhere.
+The coffee industry in the northern and southern regions nearly ceased to exist.
+The local population was profoundly affected, with many communities displaced and forced to rebuild their lives elsewhere.

-Eastern Laos bears the scars of that time, with bomb craters still visible in coffee-growing areas.
-Since 1964, over 50,000 people have died from UXO incidents with at least 300 new casualties each year; 40% are children.
+Eastern Laos bears the scars of that time, with bomb craters still visible in coffee-growing regions.
+Since 1964, over 50,000 people have died from UXO incidents, with at least 300 new casualties each year; 40% are children.

 Soil contamination from UXO is also a significant issue in Laos’ coffee-growing regions, impacting both large plantations and smallholder farmers.